Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 `referential_id` is a UUIDv5 (see [RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122#section-4.3)) with
 an Ed-Fi namespace ID as the "namespace" and the resource name + the extracted document identity as the "name".
-This concept of a deterministic hash UUID allows Tanager to determine both document identities and document references independent of data in the DB.
+This concept of a deterministic hash UUID allows DMS to determine both document identities and document references independent of data in the DB.
 Each document has at least one referential id.
 Only subclass documents have a second referential id, which is the document identity in the form of its superclass.
 `referential_id` will be indexed as unique and non-clustered to support referential_id uniqueness validation.

 `referential_partition_key` is included as part of the primary key.
 It is derived from the `referential_id`, either as a modulo or by taking low-order bits, and maps to a partition number.
 This will allow the index on `referential_id` to be partition-aligned.

 `Aliases` has a foreign key reference back to the document with this `referential_id`.